TREASURIES-Prices fall on profit-taking in new debt sales

 By Chris Reese

-NEW YORK, May 22 Benchmark U.S. Treasury debt prices fell on Tuesday for a third consecutive session as investors took profits from recent gains and pushed for lower prices ahead of government debt auctions later this week.
+NEW YORK, May 22 Benchmark U.S. Treasury debt prices fell for a third consecutive day o n T uesday as investors took profits from recent gains and pushed for lower prices going into auctions of government debt this week.

-Treasury yields last week fell to levels near their lowest in at least 60 years as fears that Europe will face new funding stresses added to demand for safe-haven U.S. debt.
+Treasury yields last week fell to levels near the lowest in at least 60 years as fears that Europe will face new funding stresses added to demand for safe-haven U.S. debt.

-While a solution to Europe's debt woes did not appear to be imminent, traders took the lack of big headlines early in the week as an opportunity to cash in on the lofty prices while waiting to see how European leaders will address the crisis.
+While any solution to Europe's debt woes did not seem to be imminently looming, traders took the lack of new headlines early this week as an opportunity to cash in on the lofty prices while waiting to see how European leaders will address the crisis.

 Traders are also preparing for supply of $35 billion of five-year notes on Wednesday and $29 billion of seven-year notes on Thursday after a $35 billion sale of two-year notes on Tuesday.
 Investors often try to reduce prices heading into such auctions.

-The two-year note sale was met with near-average demand and Treasury debt prices traded steady at lower levels following the auction, with benchmark 10-year notes down 10/32 in price to yield 1.78 percent, up from 1.74 percent on Monday.
+The two-year note sale was met with near-average demand, and Treasuries traded steady at lower levels following the auction, with benchmark 10-year notes down 9/32 in price to yield 1.77 percent, up from 1.74 percent on Monday.

-Despite a third straight session of higher yields, the rate remains only marginally above the 1.67 percent level touched last September, which marked the lowest in at least 60 years.
+Despite the third day of higher yields, the rate remains only marginally above the 1.67 percent level reached last September, which marked the lowest in at least 60 years.

 Traders will focus on an informal summit of EU leaders in Brussels on Wednesday, where French President Francois Hollande will push a proposal to move to bonds that are jointly underwritten by all euro zone member states.